Real Estate Prices and Overview

 NeighborhoodScout's research revealed that 59.7% of the

 Saint Nicholas Ave / W 125th St neighborhood's commuters ride the train to and from work each

 day, which is more than we found in 99.4% of America's

-Also, more people in Saint Nicholas Ave / W 125th St choose to walk to work each day
+Also, in the Saint Nicholas Ave / W 125th St neighborhood, walking to work is a real

 Notable & Unique: Real Estate